 Music was always part of Jay Elle’s upbringing, especially at family gatherings and celebrations.
 And at home, the radio was always on.

-A musical cousin kindled Jay Elle’s musical curiosity when he showed him how to play a few chords on his guitar.
+His best friend from school, Philippe Blin, and a musical cousin both kindled Jay Elle’s musical curiosity when they showed him how to play a few chords on his guitar.
 But his lifelong obsession with the beauty and power of song accelerated when his aunt bought him a guitar of his own.
 According to Jay Elle, “I became more interested and dedicated more time to guitar playing and songwriting than other activities.
 I would get this spine tingling feeling when I heard certain songs, a blast of energy, like I could do just about anything.
 It felt hopeful and positive.”